Up to 60% off sofas & mattresses — limited‑time deals.

 How to get a sofa up stairs or into an elevator

-Look for removable legs, narrow-arm designs, and modular pieces.
-Measure landings and turn radii, not just stair width—turns are where most deliveries fail.
+Look for removable legs, slimmer arms, and modular pieces.
+Measure landings, turn radius, and elevator depth, not just width.

 How to choose a sofa on a budget without replacing it in two years